There’s no need to pay hundreds of dollars when you can make a DIY smoker.

-- Once everything is set up, close the box lid so the smoke doesn’t escape.
+- Once everything is set up, close the box lid so that the smoke doesn’t escape.

 That’s it.
 Your DIY smoker is ready, and you can start cold smoking.

-If you have smoke, it means there’s some burning going on.
+If there's smoke, it means there's some burning going on.
 The issue here is how to produce smoke and maintain low temperatures.

-The temperature can stay at about 40 degrees because you have to balance the heat inside the smoker and the outside temperature, that’s colder.
+The temperature can stay at about 40 degrees because you must balance the heat inside the smoker and the colder outside temperature.

 One thing that can help maintain a low temperature is to use aluminum foil or a drip pan with ice in the smoking chamber.
 This should be placed between the firebox and the food.

 Another option is to use two chambers.
 You should have an unheated smoking chamber, and the heat should come from a separate chamber.

 Finally, the weather is a very important factor.
 The best time for using a DIY smoker is during the cold months.
 The cold air is extremely helpful in making sure the food smoker doesn’t heat up.